-Melbourne's longest running and most respected African Drumming Class will resume in Jan 2017.
+Melbourne's longest running and most respected African Drumming Class is currently enrolling new students.

 Latest from the Journal

 - African Drumming and Dance classesCurrent dance classes are taken by Dan Hammond, from Ghana.
 Dan has been dancing from an early age and has studied traditional West African dance with several master dancers in Ghana.
 He has performed with leading ensembles from the Accra … [+]

 - End of Year Student Concert – Sun Dec 13th

 - African Drumming Parties for Children – MelbourneWe have partnered with Waggle Dance to create a fun and unforgettable African Drumming Celebration for children’s birthday parties or festive family gatherings.
 For more info and to book go to: waggledance.com.au/product/african-drumming-celebration/

 There is a current African Drumming class running for kids.
 It’s held at:

 Footscray Primary School // Tuesday 4.30 to 5.15pm // cost is $120 per term.

 Ray also runs a drumming program at Footscray Primary School and Kororit Creek Primary.
 So please call or if you have queries for kids classes.

 I often site as one of my most transformative musical experiences, hearing Ray play solo in the middle of a concert.
 Just breaking it all down… and witnessing what his playing did, how it altered the very air around us all.
 How deeply the audience related to his music.